11 Aug 2020 admin

-The park contains more than 180 high altitude lakes with their own religious significance including Gosaikunda, Pravatikunda, Bhairabkunda, Saraswati Kunda, etc. Gosaikunda is one of the most preferred holy places in this protecting area.
+The park contains more than 180 high-altitude lakes with their own religious significance including Gosaikunda, Pravatikunda, Bhairabkunda, Saraswati Kunda, etc. Gosaikunda is one of the most preferred holy places in this protecting area.
 During the month of August, thousands of devotees and adventure lovers visit this place.
-UNESCO has listed Gosaikunda in the Ramsar site on 27 September 2007.
+UNESCO has listed Gosaikunda on the Ramsar site on 27 September 2007.

 The diverse vegetation is characterized by sal forest throughout the southern part of this region, whereas silver fir, hemlock, larch, Chirpine, Rhododendrons are major in lower sub-alpine zones.
 Different species of Rhododendrons like R. arboretum, R. barbatum, R. campanulatum & scrubs of R. lepidotum make the forests colorful.

-Most of the villages inside this national park are Tamang villages who trace their origin in Tibet.
+Most of the villages inside this national park are Tamang villages who trace their origin to Tibet.
 The Tamang community reflects the culture and tradition from hundred years back.
-The art, craftmanship, prayer flags and wheels, beautifully carved windows and doors makes the villages unique.
+The art, craftmanship, prayer flags and wheels, beautifully carved windows and doors make the villages unique.

 Many endangered wild animals like Red Panda, Himalayan deer, Himalayan Beer are native to this place.
 Containing different beautiful species of Birds and Butterflies, this place is also important for the study of birds and butterflies.